 Nearby Attractions to Prince Gallitzin State Park

-Information about Prince Gallitzin State Park’s nearby attractions is available from the Johnstown and Cambria County Convention and Visitors Bureau and the Alleghenies.
+Information about Prince Gallitzin State Park’s nearby attractions is available from the Johnstown and Cambria County Convention and Visitors Bureau, the Blair County Visitor’s Bureau, and the Alleghenies.

 Explore the Area

 Prince Gallitzin State Park is located between Frugality and Patton Borough, which are part of the Johnstown metropolitan area.
 Johnstown and Altoona, which is 19 miles to the south, are larger cities and offer a variety of shops and eateries.

 Learn about some of the area businesses and things to do from the Blair County Chamber of Commerce.